cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/introduction.md

 ## Logistics

-Assuming nothing goes wrong, Trends in Web Development will be **IN PERSION** this semester.
+Assuming nothing goes wrong, Trends in Web Development will be **IN PERSON** this semester.

 Lectures will be held on **Thursdays at 6:30 - 7:30 PM ET** at **(location TBA)**, beginning on **September 23rd**.